 But the world turns and priorities shift.
 After having Little B and going freelance, something happened.
 I started to flag.
-Struggling to give a toss about Kim Kardashian’s rubber-clad rump breaking the internet, or what some washed up 80s popstar promoting a supermarket brand of lipstick had had for breakfast, I stopped putting my all into my career.
+Struggling to give a toss about Kim Kardashian’s back-end breaking the internet, or what some washed up 80s popstar promoting a supermarket brand of lipstick had had for breakfast, I stopped putting my all into my career.
 Uncharacteristically though, I didn’t transfer my energy anywhere else and my all-round productivity hit the skids.
 Whether I like to admit it or not, I’m what you call a *whisper it* high achiever (albeit a hugely self-critical one).
 I’m a doer, a performer, someone who’s curious by nature.
 I like the way that winning feels so whether it’s a Brownie badge, a marathon or a 5000 piece jigsaw, it’s unusual for me not to be working towards some kind of goal.

-I don’t eat insta-ready meals every night, I’m not a size 8 and my kid strops from time to time.
-Often I bicker with my husband and my carpets get hoovered with less frequency than they should.
-My confidence fluctuates, I worry too much about what other people think and, after 14 years of writing professionally, I still have a terrible grasp on where to put a comma.
+I don’t eat insta-perfect meals every night, I’m not a size 8 and my kid strops from time to time.
+I bicker with my husband and my carpets get hoovered with less frequency than they should.
+My confidence fluctuates, I worry too much about what other people think and, after 15 years of writing professionally, I still have a terrible grasp on where to put a comma.
 Fear of getting it wrong might be my Achilles heel but I’ve had enough of it holding me back.
 Finally I’ve realised that you learn a lot from your mistakes so it’s well worth ‘having a go’.
-Doing stuff is better than not doing stuff.
-As much of a cliché as it is to say, life is too short to wonder what you’re capable of.
+Doing stuff is better than not doing stuff, and, as much of a cliché as it is to say, life is too short to wonder what you’re capable of.
 You only get one chance on this big ball of rock and water and I’m so bloody lucky to live the life that I do; if I don’t wring every drop of goodness and potential out of it, I don’t deserve to have it.